 The project, located at Pilgangoora in Western Australia, is approximately 123km drive from the town of Port Hedland.
 Road access to the site is via the Great Northern Highway and then Shire roads and station tracks.
 The Pilgangoora Mining Lease tenements, covering the resource modelling area, are M45/1230 and M45/1231 and cover an area of 394 hectares.

-Concentrate will be exported by ship from Port Hedland to Altura’s lithium aliance partners in China, for further processing into a wide range of lithium chemicals, including lithium carbonate (standard and battery grade), lithium hydroxide, lithium metal, and lithium chloride.
+Spodumene concentrate is exported in bulk from Port Hedland to Altura’s offtake partners in China, for further processing into a wide range of lithium chemicals, including lithium carbonate (standard and battery grade), lithium hydroxide, lithium metal, and lithium chloride.

 Read more here.